raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

 4. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission; and

-5. This software must not be used by any organisation, website, product, or service that:
+5. This software must not be used by any person, organisation or other legal entity, or any website, product or service that:
-   1. promotes, lobbies for or derives a majority of income from:
+   1. commits, promotes, lobbies for or derives a majority of income from:
          1. **abuses of human rights**:
             * human trafficking
             * sex trafficking